 - Creating a Diversity, Equity, and Inclusion (DEI) sub-committee (within the Design our Community, DOC, task force) with broad representation from students, faculty, staff, and alumni groups.
 [Summer 2020]

 - The DOC-DEI will work to review the culture and climate of the college in order to identify strengths and weaknesses; establish priorities to support longtime change; identify gaps in our policies and procedures, and delineate action items to address shortcomings in our culture.
 [Fall 2020]

 - The committee will be engaged to create an actionable plan; identify metrics to track progress, and identify related resources that the college may utilize in the near future to effect meaningful change.
 [Fall 2020]

 Membership in the Diversity, Equity, and Inclusion Subcommittee:

 To form the membership of the DOC-DEI, the college asked for self-nominations from faculty, staff, and students.
 Students self-nominated to their department head, who then made a final selection based on 1) their understanding of the CoD community/their discipline/profession; 2) expression of their commitment to positive change regarding racism, inclusivity, and diversity; and 3) expressed ability to engage in remote collaborative work.

-Members of the DOC-DEI will be asked to complete NCSU’s Diversity training, engage with our external consultant and contribute to monthly working meetings.
+Members of the DOC-DEI were asked to complete NCSU’s Diversity training and contribute to monthly working meetings.
 Goals of the committee are:

 - Draft a Commitment to Diversity, Equity, and Inclusion which will be reviewed and approved by the college community.